 During an argument, it is likely that the situation gets tense.
 However, stay calm and relax.
 When your opponent raises his/her voice, you improve your argument instead.
 When presenting your ideas, be loud with a clear voice and do not be shaky to show everyone that you are confident with your own ideas.

 Also, your body language may also overpower the argument.
 Staying still indicates your opponent that you are not convinced or persuaded.
 However, it sends them a signal that you are on an equal level with them and in agreement with them while it also unconsciously leads your opponent to trust you.
-Also, when presenting your ideas, be loud with a clear voice and do not be shaky to show everyone that you are confident with your own ideas.

 2. Listen to your opponent